github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

 ---
-title: Quickstart for GitHub Issues
+title: Managing a cross-functional team or project on GitHub
-intro: "The essentials for getting started with {% data variables.product.prodname_dotcom %}'s planning and tracking tools."
+intro: "The essentials for using {% data variables.product.prodname_dotcom %}'s planning and tracking tools to manage work on a team or project."
 allowTitleToDifferFromFilename: true
 versions:
   free-pro-team: '*'